 Acquired intangible assets primarily consist of one asset class of in-process research and development ("IPR&D") from the Company's historical acquisitions.
+As of December 31, 2024, these assets had an indefinite useful life.
 IPR&D assets that have not been completed are subject to impairment considerations annually on December 31, or whenever events or circumstances indicate that the carrying amounts may not be recoverable.
 No impairment losses were recognized on acquired intangible assets during the periods presented.